tailslide-io/documentation/docs/1 - Getting Started/Gradual-Percentage-Rollout.md

 Tailslide also allows for the gradual rollout of specific features to a subset of the user base.
 This is done via hashing.

-Recall that whenever a `toggler` object is instantiated within the application code of the user microservice, the `userContext` is also passed in, which represents the unique identifier for a user.
-That `userContext` is hashed to generate a number between 1 and 100.
+Each time the `isFlagActive` function is called to determine whether a flag gets evaluated to true or false, a unique `userContext` UUID is hashed to generate a number between 1 and 100.
 If that hashed number turns out to be greater than the rollout percentage, the flag will evaluate as `false`, and if the hashed number turns out to be less than or equal to the rollout percentage, the flag will evaluate to `true`.

 Because effective hashing functions uniformly distribute the data across the entire set of possible hash values, this process ensures that the distribution is in line with the percentage rollout figure set.